Gov. Wolf gives OK for some schools and colleges to open in Pa.

 HARRISBURG, Pa.
-(WYTV) – Pennsylvania Governor Tom Wolf announced Wednesday that some schools in the state can open this summer, some as soon as June 5.
+(WYTV) – Pennsylvania Governor Tom Wolf announced Wednesday that some schools and universities in the state can open this summer, some as soon as June 5.

 The Pennsylvania Department of Education (PDE) said elementary and secondary schools in the state’s yellow and green phases can resume in-person instruction and activities beginning July 1 under a phased reopening approach.